-In April of 2016 the Company completed a flow-through private placement of \$936,200.
-In May of 2016 TerraX completed additional non-brokered private placements for gross proceeds of \$2,275,250.
-The net proceeds of these transactions, along with cash on hand, will be sufficient to fund the Company's planned exploration activities through the remainder of fiscal 2017 as well as its general and administrative expenses through the same period.
-As at the date of this report, the Company has approximately \$4.83 Million in cash and cash equivalents.
+In April, May, July and August of 2016 the Company completed flow-through and non-flow through private placement for total gross proceeds of \$10,711,450.
+The net proceeds of these transactions, along with cash on hand and funds received from the exercise of outstanding share purchase warrants, will be sufficient to fund the Company's planned exploration activities through the remainder of fiscal 2017 and at least the first three quarters of fiscal 2018, as well as its general and administrative expenses through the same period.
+As at the date of this report, the Company has approximately \$8.5 Million in cash and cash equivalents.